djbckr/dbutils/pljson/README.md

 - Array: this is an ordered list of zero or more values.
 The value could a primitive type, a NULL value, another Array, or an Object.
 An Array is denoted by an opening and closing bracket: "[" and "]".
 Each item in the array is separated by a comma.
 The values need not be the same type for each element in the array.
 - Strings have certain escape sequences, but you need not worry about that; the GSON library takes care of translating these for you.

 JavaScript is a weakly typed and fully dynamic language, and that concept is diametrically opposed to the nature of SQL Objects and the PL/SQL language.
 This makes the translation to/from the two languages somewhat difficult.
-The attempt of this library was to make this as graceful as possible, but there are is one item to keep in mind:
+The attempt of this library was to make this as graceful as possible, but there is one item to keep in mind:

 - Do not attempt to use or modify the "~" attribute of the `pljsonElement` type.
 It is intended to be private/abstract, but SQL Types must have at least one public attribute, even if they are abstract.
 This attribute is used internally in the Java layer of this library, so modifying it will create problems for you.